CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 These are my drawing supplies and equipment:

 Keep in mind that maybe all you need is a pencil, a sheet of white paper, and a small ruler to make your panels.
 These are the only items used by many professional storyboard artist.
 Use what works for you.
 You do not need a large place to work (you could but it's not necessary).
 I keep my supplies in a shoe box on top of a small table.
 In front of the table is a cork-board attached to the wall.
 I use the cork-board to pin up my references.
 I've see other artists simply taping references to the wall.
 I also have a lamp close by since I usually work at night.
 I don't listen to music while I work -it's distracting.
 Instead, I listen to the screenplay playing inside my head.
 I play the scene, I speak the lines, I get inside the world I'm creating until it flows into my storyboards.
 Every 20 or 30 minutes, I take a break to stretch out and rest my eyes.
-Then I get back at it, one drawing at a time, hour by hour, day until you are done!
+Then I get back at it, one drawing at a time, hour by hour, day by day -however long it takes, until you are done!

 Creating the Boards

+As I mentioned earlier, I paste my story panels and diagrams to a board.
 I begin by gluing a shot identification label (ID labels) on the upper left-side corner and marking the scene number, the shot number, and the scene's location.
 I also mark the type of setting (interior or exterior) and the time of the setting (day or night).
 If the shot requires special effects (XF) I add a checkmark too.
 If the shot requires in-camera effects or camera movements, then I add a 'Camera set-up' label underneath the ID label.
 I use this label to write down technical details such as camera placements, lens used for the shot, and so on.
 This label is not strickly required and it is not the concern of the storyboard artist.
 But since I'm also the director and visual designer of my projects, I like to consider this information in advance and mark it on my boards accordingly.

 I'm a professional painter; I paint my panels.
 I know that lines do not exist in the real world -we do not look like line drawings!
 Instead we distinguish forms by the way natural or artificial light reflects on them.
 This is the way our minds work, this is how film makers visualise films, and this is how I see things.
 So to be able to "paint with light" in my renderings I use colour backgrounds which allow me to use white colour ink as my strongest light while modelling forms through variations of grey (by adding black ink to white).
 The result is a more photographic, three-dimensional rendering.
 Since I'm a painter rather than a drawer, I can get away with it without much effort.
 But the resulting panel is also loaded with valuable information for the director of photography and lighting technician since they can see the lighting effect I want to achieve in a shot.

 After I complete a board, I number them at the left top corner with a white grease pencil or colour pencil.
 In case you haven't notice it, I use a black board to paste the panels because it makes them pop out like a movie screen.
 The finished boards are sturdy, loaded with information, easy to see, and also attractive -since you know you have to dazzle potential investors!
 My final step is photographing each board in high resolution and storing the data on CD.
 As a safety precaution I make two copies of the CD and store them at different locations.
 The original boards are stored in a specially constructed wooden case.
+Even if they are not intended to be art, they look damn artistic!
+Some day they could prove valuable.

 The next set of sample boards illustrate how some of the action-crowd sequences will play out (read this section of the screenplay by clicking Bad Blood in the "Writings" section of this website).
 We have at least four large action sequences in Bad Blood.
 These sequences combine great numbers of extras, in-camera effects, stunt work, mechanical effects, CGI work, and extensive choreography to achieve the desire illusion.
 Just about every department head will be involved in their planning.
 I would be almost impossible to accomplish this task without the use and aid of storyboards.
 The safety of cast and crew is a major concern when designing these elaborate "million dollar shot" sequences.